VladimirChernev/ts-pl-learning/README.md

 # Select tests to execute:
 - 'npx playwright test' -> runs all tests in project
 - 'npx playwright test tests/lesson-11-playwright-intro' -> run all tests in all spec files in a specific directory and its subdirectories
+- 'npx playwright test landing login' -> run files that have "landing" or "login" in the file name
 - 'npx playwright test scenario.example.spec.ts' -> run specific spec file tests
-- 'npx playwright test landing login' -> run files that have "landing" or "login" in the file name
-- 'npx playwright test -g "Basic Scenario"' -> run a test with a specific title, use the -g flag followed by the title of the test.
+- 'npx playwright test -g "Basic Scenario"' -> run a test with a specific title

 # Test execution parameters:
 - '--headed' -> forces browser headed (visual) mode